Master of Science in Speech-Language Pathology

 Every year.
 1-3 Credits

-Experience in screening, evaluation, and intervention of speech, language and hearing disorders in the on campus clinic with direct supervision.
+Principles of clinical methodology and documentation.
+Experience with and accrual of clinical clock hours in screening, evaluation, and/or intervention of speech, language and hearing disorders in the on-campus clinic and its extensions with direct supervision.

 Prerequisites: CD-920 CD-921 CD-922 CD-927 CD-940 CD-946 CD-990

-Experience in screening, evaluation, and intervention of speech, language, and hearing disorders in externships with direct supervision.
+Principles of practice and supervision in specific settings.
+Experience with and accrual of clinical clock hours in screening, evaluation, and intervention of speech, language and hearing disorders in off-campus sites with direct supervision.

 CD-997 Thesis Research in Communication Disorders